micaelpreis/terminal-configuration/README.md

 If you want to change the prompt of your Terminal, you need to change the variable PS1 on your bash_profile file.

-Below, three different prompt presentations are presented, so that you can have an idea how they are created:
+Below, three different prompt presentations are presented, so that you can have an idea how they are created.

 > user@:~/Documents/Projects $